 You know that drinking and driving don’t mix.
 But did you know that driving while taking prescription medications can be just as dangerous, even if your doctor legally prescribed those drugs?
 Not only is driving under the influence (DUI) of certain medications dangerous, it’s also illegal under Alabama law.

 If you have been accused of driving while impaired by prescription drugs, you may face serious criminal charges that could affect you for the rest of your life.
-A knowledgeable Phenix City DUI attorney at Bence Law Firm can help you investigate the charges and establish a sound legal defense strategy.
-Contact us today for a free case review.
+A knowledgeable Phenix City prescription drugs DUI lawyer at Bence Law Firm can help you investigate the charges and establish a sound legal defense strategy.
+Contact our seasoned DUI attorneys today for a free case review.

 Understanding DUI and Prescription Drugs